-Kristin Idaszak (she/they) is a Chicago-based playwright, dramaturg, professor, and producer whose recent work focuses on the intersection of the climate crisis, gender, and queerness.
-She is a two-time Playwrights' Center Jerome Fellow.
+Kristin Idaszak (she/they) is a two-time Playwrights' Center Jerome Fellow.
 Her play Second Skin received the Kennedy Center's Paula Vogel Award and Jean Kennedy Smith Award, and her play Another Jungle was a Relentless Award Honorable Mention.
-She was the Shank Playwriting Fellow at the Goodman Theatre and a member of the Goodman Playwrights Unit during the 2017-2018 season.
-She has received commissions from EST/The Sloan Foundation, Cleveland Play House, St. Louis Shakespeare Festival, and TimeLine Theatre.
+She was the Shank Playwriting Fellow at the Goodman Theatre and a member of the Goodman Playwrights Unit.
+She has received commissions from EST/The Sloan Foundation, Cleveland Play House, St. Louis Shakespeare Festival, and The New Coordinates.
 She was the Kennedy Center Fellow at Sundance Theatre Lab.
-Idaszak is a Resident Playwright at Chicago Dramatists.

-Nationally, her work has been seen at or developed through the Goodman Theatre, The Playwrights' Center, La Jolla Playhouse's WoW Festival, The Drama League, Ensemble Studio Theatre and SPACE at Ryder Farm, the Williamstown Theatre Festival Directing Studio, Pasadena Playhouse, Renaissance Theaterworks, Palm Beach Dramaworks, Perishable Theatre, and others.
+Nationally, her work has been seen at or developed through the Goodman Theatre, The Playwrights' Center, La Jolla Playhouse's WoW Festival, The Drama League, Ensemble Studio Theatre, SPACE at Ryder Farm, Pasadena Playhouse, the Williamstown Theatre Festival Directing Studio, Circle X, Renaissance Theaterworks, Palm Beach Dreamworks, Perishable Theatre, and others.
 With choreographer Erin Tracy, she has co-created Better Metaphors, which premiered at the Blurred Borders international dance theatre festival in San Diego, and Commence, for the Patricia Rincon Dance Collective.
 She received a residency at the Qualcomm Institute IDEAS series to develop her play Radiance (a witch hunt).
 Kristin has been a finalist for the Princess Grace Fellowship and at Hedgebrook, New Harmony, and the Bay Area Playwrights Festival.

-As a theatre teacher and mentor, Kristin has served as an adjunct instructor at Northwestern University, The Theatre School at DePaul University, and Westmont College.
-She has been a Visiting Guest Artist at Southern Illinois University, University of St. Thomas, Augsburg College, Coe College, and Michigan State University.
+As a professor and scholar, Kristin has served as an adjunct professor at The Theatre School at DePaul University where she was Acting Head of the Dramaturgy/Criticism BFA program (Winter/Spring 2022), Northwestern University, and Westmont College.
+She was a visiting scholar and has guest lectured on Staging Climate Change at FLAME University in Pune, India.
+She has also been a visiting Guest Artist at Southern Illinois University, University of St. Thomas, Augsburg College, Coe College, and Michigan State University.
 She has also taught master classes and seminars at the Playwrights' Center, KCACTF, and Chicago Dramatists.
 Additionally, she has mentored youth artists through the Pillsbury House + Theatre Chicago Avenue Project as well as the American Theatre Company's docudrama project the Chicago Chronicle.